korenyoni/clojure-pretty-lambda.el/README.md

 #Pretty Lambda for Clojure

-Whenever `fn` occurs as a separate word, it is displayed as the greek letter lambda.
+Whenever `fn` occurs as a separate word and followed by an opening bracket, it is displayed as the greek letter lambda.

 ##clojure-pretty-lambda.el